You can reactivate a cancelled or expired site by logging in and resubscribing.

 When you reactivate an expired or cancelled site, you'll select a billing plan.
 You'll start a new billing cycle on the day you reactivate.

 If your plan is no longer available, you'll select one of our current billing plans.
 These plans may differ slightly from your original plan in terms of pricing and features.
-We don’t allow returning to a legacy plan if your site expired, you left a plan, or you cancelled service.
+It's not possible to return to a legacy plan if your site expired, you left a plan, or you cancelled service.

 To learn more, visit What plan am I on?

 Retrieving your content

 After a site is cancelled or expired, content is marked for permanent deletion.
-At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, although this may depend on how much time has elapsed since the site was cancelled or expired.
+At your request, we can try to retrieve some or all of your cancelled or expired site’s contents, but it will depend on how much time has elapsed since the site was cancelled or expired.
 More information about what happens to your site’s content when you cancel an account is available in Deleting your site and its contents.

 - You can check if your site has expired by visiting its URL.
 You'll see a message that says "Website Expired."